alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 over the router link.
 If no acknowledgment is received for three consecutive probe packets, an error is returned to the thin application.

-At this point, the thin app should reinitiate discovery for the AllJoyn router.
+At this point, the thin app should re-initiate discovery for the AllJoyn router.

 ## Thin app functionality